airgap-it/tezos-standards/proposals/wallet-interaction.md

 To enable adoption of decentralised applications in the Tezos ecosystem a standard for the communication between these apps and wallets is needed.
 Application developers shouldn't need to implement yet another wallet just for their use case and users shouldn't need a multitude of wallets just to use a certain service.

 This standard should form consensus of how the types of messsages for this communication look like.
-They also should be applicable to a multitude of transport layers.

-# Communication Protocol
+# Communication Protocol Version 1.0.0 (Version code 1)

+The entire protocol relies on asynchronous calls.
+A call consists of a request message and a asynchronous response message.

+## Versioning

+The transport layer is responsible for the communication of the protocol version.
+All of the discussed messages will be wrapped with a protocol header including the version code.

 ## Message Types

 The following chapters describe the different message types that exist between the app and wallet.
+Even though in some programming languages the order of keys in a dictionary/map is arbitrary for this protocol the order does matter.
+Also this protocol assumes a secure and authenticated transport layer was established hence no messages can be spoofed.

 ### 1. Permission